Twelve Core Challenges and Fifty Rapid Responses

 Leadership becomes balanced, predictable, and symbolically inclusive.

-No office is erased, and none dominates the shared constitutional order.
+No office is erased, and none becomes dominant within the shared constitutional order.

 The Risk of Inaction